 Are you a Los Angeles Dodgers baseball fan?
-You may have trouble finding the television broadcasts for the team this season.
+You may have trouble finding the television broadcasts for the team in 2022.

 Team Clark is here to help.
-We have the answers to the questions you may have about watching Cody Bellinger, Mookie Betts and Clayton Kershaw this season.
+We have the answers to the questions you may have about watching Freddie Freeman, Mookie Betts and Clayton Kershaw this season.

 Table of Contents